Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Introduction

 A comprehensive and rigorous treatment of polariton dynamics in multi-mode cavities is challenging due to the typically large number of emitters and cavity modes.
 Moreover, the complexities of realistic systems, including cavity losses, disorder, and environmental dephasing~\cite{Moix2013, tutunnikov2024unusualdiffusivity}, make accurate theoretical description even more demanding.
-The effects of static and dynamic disorder in polariton systems have been explored theoretically using various approaches, including perturbation theory \cite{Agranovich2003, Litinskaya2004}, exact diagonalization and integration \cite{Aroeira(Ribeiro)2023, Engelhardt2023}, mean-field-based approaches \cite{Strashko2018, Sokolovskii2023, osipov2023}, and \textit{ab initio }\textit{\emph{simulation}} \cite{Alvertis2020, schafer2019}.
+The effects of static and dynamic disorder in polariton systems have been explored theoretically using various approaches, including perturbation theory \cite{Agranovich2003, Litinskaya2004}, exact diagonalization and integration \cite{AroeiraRibeiro2023, Engelhardt2023}, mean-field-based approaches \cite{Strashko2018, Sokolovskii2023, osipov2023}, and ab initio simulation \cite{Alvertis2020, schafer2019}.
 Despite these advancements, a complete dynamic picture covering all the stages of evolution is still lacking.
 This includes a detailed description of the transition between the ballistic and diffusive regimes of the wave packet expansion.

 Here, we provide a complete analysis of the spatiotemporal dynamics of polariton wave packets in multi-mode cavities.
 We adopt the stochastic multi-mode TC model to incorporate both the continuum of photon modes and the stochastic dephasing noise acting on the emitters.
 This stochastic model is appropriate when the emitters are coupled to a thermal bath at a relatively high temperature.
-To make the analysis feasible, we consider an effectively one-dimensional (1D) microcavity with the embedded 1D lattice of identical emitters~\cite{Engelhardt2023}, as shown in Fig.\;\ref{fig:FIG1}.
+To make the analysis feasible, we study an effectively one-dimensional (1D) microcavity with an embedded 1D lattice of identical emitters~\cite{Engelhardt2023}.
 Although the emitters do not interact directly, their coupling to the cavity modes enables the propagation of excitonic wave packets.

-The developed model presents methodological advancements and yields various experimentally relevant qualitative and quantitative predictions.
-The key findings are summarized as follows: